tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 Because the filename starts with a dot it stays hidden by default.
 Add it to source control ignore lists (the extension’s `.gitignore` already contains an entry) so credentials never leak into commits.

+### Manage `arduino_secrets.h`

+When an `.ino` file contains `#include "arduino_secrets.h"` the editor now shows an inline action directly above the include.
+Click it to open the secrets header if it already exists, or generate it on the spot when missing.
+The generator copies any fallback `#define` lines from the sketch's `#else` block so the new header starts with the same defaults, helping you move Wi-Fi credentials into an untracked file with a single click.

 ## Speeding up builds with WSL

 If Arduino CLI builds feel slow on Windows, you can offload compilation to a Linux environment by using WSL (Windows Subsystem for Linux).
 This extension automatically detects that you are running inside WSL, uses the Linux `arduino-cli` for compile tasks, and still relies on `arduino-cli.exe` on Windows for upload/monitor so you do not have to configure serial ports twice.
 Follow the steps below.